Knightscope Inc (KSCP) Stock creates opportunities due to its volume and complexity

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Knightscope Inc (NASDAQ:KSCP) raised 4.84% to close Friday’s market session at $0.80, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.72 and $0.86 throughout the trading session with the volume trading being 1345082 shares, which represented a significant variation when compared to the three months average volume of 4.08 million shares.
-The firm’s stock price fluctuated 1.29% within the last five trades and -16.14% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 32.09% in the last 6 months and -5.43% was subtracted to its value over the previous 3 months.
-KSCP stock is trading at a margin of 0.27%, -24.81% and -21.81% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Knightscope Inc (NASDAQ:KSCP) raised 17.55% to close Tuesday’s market session at $0.96, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.8187 and $0.97 throughout the trading session with the volume trading being 2493980 shares, which represented a significant variation when compared to the three months average volume of 3.90 million shares.
+The firm’s stock price fluctuated 33.67% within the last five trades and 8.13% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 37.88% in the last 6 months and -38.31% was subtracted to its value over the previous 3 months.
+KSCP stock is trading at a margin of 21.30%, -7.56% and -5.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.